Perspective11/cleaning-data/CodeBook.md

 ### - subject
 Is the identifier of the subject who performed the activity.
 The subject of each record **(before summarization)** is laid out in the files `train/subject_train.txt` and `test/subject_test.txt`.

-### - average value
+### - feature columns
+These are a collection of columns that indicate what is the actual measured variable (feature).
+The description of each variable (feature) is found in the file `features_info.txt`.

-This is the average value of the variable (feature) after grouping by the subject, activity, and variable (feature).
+The value of each of those columns the average value of the variable (feature) after grouping by the subject and activity.
-Therefore, each record is a unique combination of those three fields and and an average measure of the remaining rows resulting from the grouping.

 ## Operations and transformations done to the `UCI HAR Dataset`